yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, Deploy Azure App Service is highlighted.](images/stepbystep/media/image89d.png "Deploy Azure App Service")

 12. In a previous exercise, we created a deployment slot for the web app.
 Deployment slots are actually live apps with their own hostnames.
 App content and configuration elements can be swapped between two deployment slots, including the production slot.
-In the "Azure App Service Deploy" panel, locate the **Deploy to Slot or App Service Environment** checkbox and set it to checked.
+In the *Azure App Service Deploy* panel, locate the **Deploy to Slot or App Service Environment** checkbox and set it to checked.

     ![On the panel, Deploy to slot is highlighted.](images/stepbystep/media/image89e.png "Azure App Service Deploy")